uncenter/uncenter.dev/README.md

 ### Environment Variables

-- `UMAMI_TOKEN`: the token for the Umami analytics instance
+- `UMAMI_TOKEN`: the API token for the Umami analytics instance
-- `UMAMI_TRACKER_SCRIPT`: the name of the script to load for the Umami analytics instance (e.g. `script` for `https://<your-umami>.com/script.js`)
-- ~~`PAGESPEED_API_KEY`: the API key for the Google PageSpeed Insights API~~ (formerly used to fetch Lighthouse scores for the website)

 ## Credits

-Many thanks to the 11ty community for their contributions to the community, without which this website would not be possible.
-Many thanks to [Raphael Höser](https://www.hoeser.dev/), Stephanie Eckles for [11ty.rocks](https://11ty.rocks/), [Learn Eleventy from Scratch](https://learneleventyfromscratch.com/), [11ty.recipes](https://11ty.recipes/) by Mike Aparicio, [Bernard Nijenhuis' notes](https://bnijenhuis.nl/), and more.
+Many thanks to the 11ty community for their contributions to the community, without which this website would not be possible- thanks to [Raphael Höser](https://www.hoeser.dev/), Stephanie Eckles for [11ty.rocks](https://11ty.rocks/), [Learn Eleventy from Scratch](https://learneleventyfromscratch.com/), [11ty.recipes](https://11ty.recipes/) by Mike Aparicio, [Bernard Nijenhuis' notes](https://bnijenhuis.nl/), and more.

 Generic icons sourced from [Lucide](https://lucide.dev/), technology and development icons from [Devicons](https://devicon.dev/), and brand icons from [SVG Logos by Gil Barbara](https://github.com/gilbarbara/logos).